-I would like to wish you a very warm welcome to The English College, the best value, high quality, British education, in Dubai.
-We are driven by our core values of respect, aspiration, collaboration, excellence and responsibility and these are at the heart of everything we do.
-Our Outstanding pastoral care ensures that our students are happy, safe and supported and our dedicated pastoral team and full time counsellor ensure that students have the support they need to flourish.
-Learning is challenging, fun and engaging; our teachers have dedicated professional development time each week where they spend time developing their pedagogical practice, collaborate with colleagues and further develop their craft.
+I would like to wish you a very warm welcome to The English College, the best value, high quality, British education in Dubai.
+We are driven by our core values of aspiration, gratitude, integrity, resilience and respect, which are at the heart of everything we do.
+Our Outstanding pastoral care ensures that our students are happy, safe and supported and our dedicated pastoral team and full-time counsellor ensure that students have the support they need to flourish.
+Learning is challenging, fun and engaging; our teachers have dedicated professional development time each week where they spend time developing their pedagogical practice, collaborate with colleagues and further developing their craft.
 Consequently, our outcomes are excellent with our students far surpassing their CAT4 target grades, leading to Outstanding value added data.
 This ensures that our students have the grades that they need to further their education at some of the top institutions across the globe, supported by our dedicated Higher Education/Careers advisor.
-We are incredibly lucky to have a brand new building with state of the art science labs, art studios, drama studios, a fitness suite and a dedicated health clinic to name but a few.
+In addition, we are incredibly lucky to have a brand new building with state-of-the-art science labs, art studios, drama studios, a fitness suite and a dedicated health clinic to name but a few.
 Children have to feel safe and supported at school – I strongly urge you to come and have a look around our school and I am sure you will feel the warmth, support and excitement that I feel every single day.

 Seek to have the happiest and safest students in a warm and welcoming community.
 A community which works together to defeat bullying and all forms of discrimination.
 Students enjoy a personalised learning experience, benefiting from the Teaching and Learning vision and culture of teachers being lifelong learners, sharing best practice and following the EC T&L strands and principles of instruction.
 Ensuring the highest quality holistic provision in T&L, pastoral care, support and coaching through the sharing of best practice, communication and working together as one school.